QubesOS/qubes-doc/security/firewall.md

 ---------------------------

-Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all qubes *except* NetVMs, iptables commands should be added to the `/rw/config/rc.local` script.
-For NetVMs (`sys-firewall` inclusive), iptables commands should be added to `/rw/config/qubes-firewall-user-script`.
-This is because a NetVM is constantly adjusting its firewall, and therefore initial settings from `rc.local` do not persist.
+Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all qubes *except* AppVMs supplying networking, iptables commands should be added to the `/rw/config/rc.local` script.
+For AppVMs supplying networking (`sys-firewall` inclusive), iptables commands should be added to `/rw/config/qubes-firewall-user-script`.

 Where to put firewall rules (R3.2)
 ---------------------------